rt126/rt126.github.io/content/schedule/_index.md

 ## 2025-04-28 Pretour Day 3
 - Breakfast
 - Travel to Old Tabler with sleepover
-- Lunch, Dinner and activities
+- Lunch, Dinner and activities (What activities are a secret)
 - Sleepover (sleep only if you want)

 ## 2025-04-29 Pretour day 4
 - Breakfast
-- Shooting some rifles, driving ATV
 - Lunch
-- TBD
 - Dinner
-- Travel back from tabler
+- Travel back from Old Tabler

 ## 2025-04-30 Pretour day 5 Walburgspig
 - Breakfast in Uppsala